tminus109/foundation/hacker_rank/exercises/alternating_characters.md

 Constraints:

 1 <=q <= 10

 1 <= length of s <= 10⁵

 Each string s will consist only of characters A and B.

-Sample Input:
+Sample Inputs:

-5
-AAAA
-BBBBB
-ABABABAB
-BABABA
-AAABBB
+AAAA BBBBB ABABABAB BABABA AAABBB

-Sample Output:
+Sample Outputs:

-3
-4
-0
-0
-4
+3 4 0 0 4

 https://www.hackerrank.com/challenges/alternating-characters/problem